knetikmedia/knetikcloud-csharp-net20-client/docs/UsersSubscriptionsApi.md

 <a name="reactivateusersubscription"></a>
 # **ReactivateUserSubscription**
-> ModelInvoiceResource ReactivateUserSubscription (int? userId, int? inventoryId, ModelReactivateSubscriptionRequest reactivateSubscriptionRequest)
+> InvoiceResource ReactivateUserSubscription (int? userId, int? inventoryId, ReactivateSubscriptionRequest reactivateSubscriptionRequest)

 Reactivate a subscription and charge fee